jonathan-gomes/ViewCodeExample/README-en.md

     }
 }
 ```
 All done!
-A base version of an iOS app without any storyboard or xib file:
+A base version of an iOS app *almost* without storyboard or xib file (except for the launch storyboard):
 ![View Code Base app](doc_resources/05.png)